unspecifier/quizzler/src/markdown/nha-baseline.md

 A billing and coding specialist is completing a claim to be submitted for Blue Cross Blue Shield by a provider who used to be in private practice but was recently hired by a group practice.
 Which of the following is true regarding the provider's national provider identifier (NPI)?

-- The provider's individual NPI for the group practice is the same as the one from the private practice.va✅ lue="correct" />
+- ✅ The provider's individual NPI for the group practice is the same as the one from the private practice.
 - The claim has to wait to be submitted until a new NPI is assigned to the provider.
 - Since the provider has joined a group, only the group's NPI is listed on the claim.
 - The provider's Social Security number can be substituted for the NPI temporarily.